Mattheyses-Lab/OOPS/README.md

 - Order - in-plane orientational order of all the dipoles in a single pixel
 - Azimuth - ensemble average direction of the dipoles in each pixel, as projected into the sample plane

-To calculate pixel-by-pixel OF and azimuth, you will need:
+To calculate pixel-by-pixel order and azimuth, you will need:
 - (**required**) 4-image FPM stack(s), where individual images were captured using excitation polarizations of 0°, 45°, 90°, and 135° (counter-clockwise with respect to the horizontal direction in the image)
 - (optional) 4-image flat-field stack(s) captured at the same excitation polarizations